News Update 014 December 2017: Armistice Day at Villers-Bretonneux 11/11/2018

 Items of a personal nature

-Instead, we ask you to fill out the BOOKING FORM for the Armistice tour you wish to book and send to us as soon as possible.
-Please also note the Terms and Conditions of bookings for our 2018 Armistice Tours in the Booking Form.
-Once we confirm the tour price (Oct/Nov 2017) we will require you to pay a deposit of €400 per person (extended multi day tours) within 14 days of us advising you (of the confirmed tour price) - by email, text or telephone.
+Please fill out the BOOKING FORM for the Armistice tour you wish to book and send to us as soon as possible.
+Please also note the Terms and Conditions of bookings for our Battlefield Tours in the Booking Form.
+Once we confirm the booking we will require you to pay a deposit of €400 per person (extended multi day tours) within 10 days of us confirming the booking.

 "N'oublions jamais l'Australie" (Let us never forget Australia)